Skip to content

 (Reference: GHG Protocol)

-Scope 3 emissions account for the bulk of many company’s GHG emissions – depending on the industry, typically over 85% of its overall emissions.
+Scope 3 emissions account for the bulk of GHG emissions for many companies – depending on the industry, typically over 85% of its overall emissions.

 The GHG protocol specifies 15 categories of Scope 3 emissions, including upstream activities such as: